dry5kulll/OverTheWire/Bandit/README.md

 If you want to explore the original website, you can find it [here](https://overthewire.org/wargames/bandit/).

 ## Getting Started 🛠️
 The game is organized into levels, starting from Level 0.
 Your goal is to "beat" or "finish" each level, which unlocks information on how to proceed to the next one.
 The website's pages for each level contain instructions on transitioning from the previous level.
-You can find links to all levels & their solutions below.
+You can find links to all levels and their solutions below.

 ## Ready to Begin? 🚀
 To begin your journey with Level 0, log in via SSH using the following command: